profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-2.md

 Click `Add New`
 If you see any popups close them down
-For title `The Best Animal(s)!`
-Click the `+` under the title, select  `Gallery`
+For title `what a beautifull process`  or your preferred title Click the `+` under the title, select  `Gallery`
 Click `Upload`
-Select some animal pictures.... if you don't have any use google images to download some
+Select some awesome pictures.... if you don't have any use google images to download some
 Upload them
 Click `Publish`
 Click `Publish`